MarioCatuogno/PanzaUI/README.md

 * __Simple Item Level__: to get more infos on items in bags and in equipment manager.
 * __Unlimited Map Distance__: to get unlimited distance on Map pins.

-If you want to replicate my UI you can follow the steps [here]().
-Bare in mind that I play on a MacBook Pro 14" with a resolution of 3024x1964.
+If you want to replicate my UI you can follow the steps [here](https://github.com/MarioCatuogno/PanzaUI/blob/main/HOW_TO_INSTALL.md).
+Bare in mind that I play on a MacBook Pro 14" with a resolution of __3024x1964__.

+If you want to see it in action check [here](https://raw.githubusercontent.com/MarioCatuogno/PanzaUI/main/Images/panzaui_combat_01.gif), [here](https://raw.githubusercontent.com/MarioCatuogno/PanzaUI/main/Images/panzaui_combat_02.gif) and [here](https://raw.githubusercontent.com/MarioCatuogno/PanzaUI/main/Images/panzaui_skyriding_01.gif).

 ## Screenshots